! This might be the most handful information you could ever find online, about the cost of “Manaslu Circuit Trek” so

-We are also often asked by our clients if it is possible to only trek with a porter in Manaslu.
+Our clients often ask us if it is possible to only trek with a porter in Manaslu.
 The answer is yes, this is possible!
-However, the cost of hiring a porter is not that much different from hiring a guide due to the cost of food and insurance.
-I would say roughly USD 20 to 25 a day inclusive of food, accommodation, and insurance would be the cost of hiring a porter for Manaslu trek.
-Similarly, we are often asked to design the itinerary with a porter guide (a learning guide) as well, That would cost roughly USD 25 to 30 a day.
-The good thing about having a porter guide is that he also helps to share the load and guide you through the trail.
-In brief, a porter guide is one person who can do both jobs as a guide and a porter.
-This option is an idea for a small group or a couple.
+However, the cost of hiring a porter is not much different from hiring a guide due to the cost of food and insurance.
+I would be around USD 25 to 30 a day inclusive of food, accommodation, and insurance would be the cost of hiring a porter for the Manaslu trek.
+Similarly, we are often asked to design the itinerary with a porter guide (a learning guide) as well, That would cost roughly be around the same USD 25 to 30 a day.
+But the good thing about having a porter guide is that he also helps to share the load and guide you through the trail.
+In brief, a porter guide is one person who can do both jobs a guide and a porter.

-It is highly recommended that you go with a professional guide for safety reasons and you can be sure of the experience and rigid training they went through to get their license.
+It is highly recommended that you go with a professional guide for safety reasons and you can be sure of the experience and rigid training they underwent to get their license.
 Of course, this depends on you.
 Just as long as you don’t go trekking on your own in Manaslu without a guide or porter as it is not actually allowed by the government.

 What to expect from a guide with our company